Meditation has become a big business as part of the increased attention paid to the idea of wellness.

 Even less money means an even better value.
 Meditation can be free.

 Dream journaling is a form of meditation, a passive form rather than an active form.
-That can be as inexpensive as using a wire-bound spiral, which can set you back as much as 27 cents in some stores, but more likely as little as $1.07 with tax.
+That can be as inexpensive as using a wire-bound spiral, which can set you back as much as 27 cents in some stores, but more likely as little as $1.07 with tax (though journaling can turn into a very expensive hobby fast when you go past the basics).
 Learning to remember and analyze your dreams can give you insight into your life and yourself the way meditation can.

 Beyond this, meditation can consist of activities like cooking, creating some kind of art, walking, or drinking tea.